10 Tips To Improve Cash Flow In Your Manufacturing Business

-Cash flow bottlenecks can occur at any stage, even to businesses making steady progress.
+Cash flow bottlenecks can occur at any stage, even in businesses making steady progress.
 This issue is significantly pronounced in manufacturing businesses.
 It is typically because the cash conversion cycle is considerably extended.

 You invest in raw materials that undergo production, followed by sales.
 Lastly, cash is generated via either an upfront customer payment or one at a later date.
 Meanwhile, you may also need to make further investments for another round of production.
 A manufacturing business thus involves one of the most cash-intensive operations.